Your child is trying. That's not the problem.

 Before you go there, consider this instead.

-What if your child's effort is real and the approach is not aligned with how the brain learns?
+What if your child's effort is real and the approach just isn't aligned with how the brain learns?
 Research shows that conditions which feel easy and productive in the moment often produce weaker retention than conditions that feel more effortful.
 The effort itself is what strengthens the memory.³ While much of this research was conducted with older students and adults, the underlying principle is consistent with what research on children's memory and learning also shows: retrieval and effortful practice produce more durable learning than passive review.

 Try this with your child.